samply/bbmri-fhir-ig/implementationGuide/Mappings.md

 ﻿
 # Mappings
 This section descripes how the profiles defined in this guide relate to several other data models, mainly from other biobank-related projects.
-Items in *italic* imply slice names.
+Partial paths in *italic* imply slice names.

 ## BBMRI-ERIC  Directory
 The BBMRI-ERIC Directory can be found [here](https://directory.bbmri-eric.eu).